AparmitSrivastava/calculator/README.md

 # calculator
-This is basic Calculator Application , which i made as my first mini project to practice my basics
+This is basic Calculator Application, as my first mini project to practice my basics .
+I was not sure how would I do it but did it...